-While OpenStack has many configurations and capabilities, we focus on the primary components for Red Hat Enterprise Linux® OpenStack Platform 7 (Kilo), as Dell has defined in Taxonomy on page 9 above.
+While OpenStack has many configurations and capabilities, the primary components for the Red Hat OpenStack Platform 9 (Mitaka), as defined in Taxonomy on page 13.

 Note: For a complete overview of OpenStack software, visit Red Hat OpenStack Enterprise Platform and the OpenStack Project.